At a Glance

 If you are looking for a premium dishwasher, you will probably look at Miele, Bosch, and KitchenAid.

-Of the 3, Miele and KitchenAid are the most unique.
+Of the three, Miele and KitchenAid are the most unique.

 You will easily consider Miele or KitchenAid for price, features, and whether you are placing a panel on the front.